yuvaldori/gigaspaces-wiki-jekyll/xap100adm/data-grid-clustering-overview.markdown

 ### Lookup Discovery protocol

-The GigaSpaces cluster discovery mechanism is based on the Jini specification.
+The XAP cluster discovery mechanism is based on the Jini specification.
 Services use the discovery protocol to find nodes within the cluster and share cluster state amongst all nodes.

-## Partition Tolerance
+# Partition Tolerance

 ### Network partition between primary and backup